Skip to main content

 Union Dues aren't just a fee - they're an investment in your pay, benefits and protections

-Opt-Out Today and similar campaigns encourage workers to stop paying dues while keeping union benefits.
-Andrew sees this as dangerously short-sighted.
+Opt-Out Today and similar campaigns that flood your email inbox and your mailboxes, encourage workers to stop paying dues while claiming you can keep all of your union benefits.
+Andrew says why this is wrong and is dangerously short-sighted.

-At the county, low participation meant no paid executive board, weaker enforcement, and contracts that favored management.
+At the county, lower union participation meant no paid executive board, weaker enforcement, and contracts and decisions that favored management instead of workers who do the job.
 Employers exploit disengagement, targeting benefits workers don’t immediately see…until they’re gone.
+Management knows who pays dues and who does not and they exploit lower participation.
+Our answer: Per engaged, use the enormous benefits union membership provides, and participate in the building of all of our futures."

 “You can’t fight a war with half your soldiers sitting out,” Andrew says.
 “That’s not a fight…it’s a slaughter.”